serval-uni-lu/idoml-server/README.md

         We expect that the user dispose a custom domain name.
 Please redirect all the subdomains to the server's IP address.
         Then update the **.env** file with the variable IDOML_DOMAIN.
 This domain will be used to access the services deployed on the server.

-        > [!Note]
-        > If you do not have a custom domain name, you can use the default domain name which is a subdomain of localhost.
-It should be able accessed from the server itself.

     -   Credentials setup: